 On receipt of the review from the Dean / Vice Provost, a reviewee may appeal to the President to overturn a unit-level recommendation.

-Grievances related to the Periodic Peer Review process shall be handled by the Faculty Status and Grievance Committee under Section 2.5.8.5 of the statutes of the Georgia Institute of Technology.
+Grievances related to the Periodic Peer Review process shall be handled by the Faculty Status and Grievance Committee under Sections 2.4.6.1.(c) and 2.10 of the statutes and policies of the Georgia Institute of Technology.